Blurmit/Blurmit/README.md

 ### Hey there!
 I'm Blurmit 😄

 I'm a Java developer.
 I mainly create Minecraft plugins.
-I'm also helping develop a programming language called [JPizza](https://github.com/Lemon-Chad/JPizza)
+I'm helping develop a programming language called [JPizza](https://github.com/Lemon-Chad/JPizza)

 **Current Projects:**
 * I'm currently working on a Minecraft plugin called Basics.
-It's goal aims to be something similar to EssentialsX, but with a lot more useful features/commands along with staying fairly lightweight.

-**Recommended Projects:**
-* If you're looking for something useful for many types of servers, I recommend ChatEmojis.
-It's a truly useful and easy to use plugin that can be used on nearly any server!
+It is a core plugin for Minecraft servers that has more modern implementation of server utilities

 That's all, have a great day!